Is solar energy the future ?

 Standard Test Conditions (STC)

 In the PV solar industry all rated performance informations are based on the international Standard Test Conditions (STC).
-In definition: solar irradiance of 1,000 W/m², solar spectrum of AM 1.5 and module/cell temperature at 25°C. This conditions corresponds to an cloudless forenoon at an summer day under central european conditions.
-Basics About Photovoltaic and Solar Systems
+In definition: solar irradiance of 1,000 W/m², solar spectrum of AM 1.5 and module/cell temperature at 25°C. This conditions corresponds to an cloudless forenoon at an summer day under Central European conditions.

 In practice an PV-Kit with 3.42kWp rated power supplies at STC 3.420W electricity.
 Similarly an 230Wp PV module at STC produces in realtime 230W, or 230Wh in one hour.
 When sunlight weaker the electricity production in realtime will decrease.